 If you have a neighbor who you know will likely support Sandra,

-please make sure they register or take them with you to the polls on November 4, 2014 and help them to register
+please make sure they register or take them with you to the polls on Election Day in 2018 and help them to register

 at the poll.
 Again, registering to vote in Minnesota is very easy, and as the 2000 Election proved - every vote

 Don't be shy.
 Get together with your neighbors and go to the polls together!

 A Party for Sandra is a grassroots tool that brings together people who

 support Sandra and her candidacy.
 Parties all across the district can be easily organized and coordinated.